qamcom/Banana-Pi-F3-for-Yocto-Blog/README.md

 Banana Pi F3 is a development board sold by [youyeetoo](https://www.youyeetoo.com/), with an 8 core RISC-V chip from [SpacemiT](https://www.spacemit.com/en/), called Key Stone K1.

-The most exciting feature of this development board is that the K1 chip have hardware support for the RISC-V Vector specification 1.0.
+The most exciting feature of this development board is that the K1 chip has hardware support for the RISC-V Vector specification 1.0.
 For the longest time, the Vector specification was stuck on version 0.7 and never got a ratified state.
 But now that the specification has been ratified, silicon implementing the specification is slowly starting to pop up on the market.

-As far as we know, there's only a few proper development boards available today for consumers to get their hands on.
-And Banana Pi F3 is one of them.
+There are today a few proper development boards available today for consumers to get their hands on.
+And Banana Pi F3 is one of the most popular.

 The board itself have the usual features needed for developers to experiment and develop on it.
 Ethernet, WiFi, Bluetooth 4.2, USB 3.0, HDMI, SD card slot, USB-C, GPIO pins, UART pins, PCIe, and the list goes on.